firelayer/firelayer.io/app/www/src/docs/setting-up-firebase.md

 To persist the data of our applications we have at our disposal two databases, very easy to setup.

 1. Click on **Database** on the Navigation menu under **Develop**
-2. Click "Create Database" and select the region where you want your to store your databases and storage bucket.
-[More on regions here.](https://firebase.google.com/docs/projects/locations)
+2. Click "Create Database" and select the region where you want your to store your databases and storage bucket. <a href="https://firebase.google.com/docs/projects/locations" target="_blank">More on regions here.</a>

 ## 4. Setup Storage
 To store files and our backups we will need a storage bucket.
 So let's create our default one.